-The Colstrip power plant, consists of 4 coal-fired generating units capable of producing up to 2,094 Megawatts of electricity.
+The Colstrip power plant, consists of 2 active coal-fired generating units capable of producing up to 1,480 Megawatts of electricity.

 Talen Energy’s share in the plant’s generating capacity is 223 Megawatts.
 The plant is owned by Talen Montana, Puget Sound Energy Inc., Portland General Electric Company, Avista Corporation, PacifiCorp and NorthWestern Energy.